SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/01-Data-Management.md

 Here are some of the benefits of having well-structured databases:

-- Querying data in a database and look up the data from a database relatively quickly
+- Querying data and looking up data happens relatively quickly
-- Relating data from two different tables together using **JOINs**
+- Joining data from two different tables together using the **JOIN** clauses
 - Creating meaningful reports from data in a database because data has a built-in structure to it
 - Information of a given type is always stored once
 - Databases use the **ACID** set of properties